gcadorel2733/rdt-tutorial/docs/source/index.rst

-Bienvenue sur la documentation de Home Assistant!
+Bienvenue sur la documentation du projet Domotique !
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers